-This chronic condition can also make your skin red and itchy.
-Although it’s most common in children, it can occur at any age.
-It generally starts as small, raised bumps.
+Eczema generally starts as small, raised bumps.
 These bumps may leak fluid if scratched.
-The rash can form thickened areas of skin over a larger area, called plaques.
+The rash can also form thickened areas of the skin over a larger area, called plaques.

-You may also experience red patches around the:
+You may also experience red patches around your:

 - upper chest